sohailc/pysweep2.0/README.md

     * returns: None

 * sweep_object: pysweep.SweepObject, optional
-    * Description: This object is responsible for setting the independant variables during a measurement.
+    * Description: This object is responsible for setting the independent variables during a measurement.
 If no parameters are swept during a measurement (e.g. all sweeping is done by hardware), this parameter can be None.
 For a complete description, see the API of this class described elsewhere in this document.

 * measurement_list: list, callable
     * Description: A list of callables